The Grades Matter

 Now imagine a sporting world with no gold medals.
 No silver, no bronze.
 Participation certificates at the Olympics; every athlete returns with the same certificate.

 Imagine if the English Premier League doesn’t keep score, and there are no winners and losers.
 That FIFA gives every World Cup team the same medal.
 Just for showing up.

 The real world doesn’t give us participation prizes just for showing up.
 The real world gives us grades — constant feedback, whether we like it or not.

 CEOs are graded by their ability to strategise, execute and deliver performance.
 Politicians by their ability to serve the citizenry.
 Fund managers by their ability to earn above-market returns.
 Carpenters by the quality of their furniture.
 Software engineers by the ability to ship working code.
 Movie Directors by the reception of their movies.
-Startups by their ability to turn product into business.
+Startups by their ability to turn products into a business.
 Each and every one of us by our ability to do our job.

 We cannot escape the reality that performance matters.
-The ‘grades’ we get through the metrics we define and are defined for us, are the feedback to us to keep doing what is working, and to change tack when something’s not turning out so well.
+The ‘grades’ we get through the metrics we define and are defined for us are the feedback to us to keep doing what is working, and to change tack when something’s not turning out so well.

-Those who respond to this feedback well, would hopefully turn in better performance (and ‘grades’) at the next opportunity.
+Those who respond to this feedback well would hopefully turn in better performance (and ‘grades’) at the next opportunity.
 They should be rewarded more than the ones who did not respond to the feedback.